jonathanconway/testmatic/README.md

 4. Testmatic tests are easy to link to
 5. Testmatic tests can be hosted in version control, with zero third-party dependencies or additional setup
 6. Testmatic tests are version-controlled
-7. Testmatic tokens provide a powerful way to group related tests
+7. Testmatic tags provide a powerful way to group related tests

 ### 1. Testing steps are simple and easy for people to read